EU updates automatic exchange of information protocols with Monaco and others

 Is a global wealth tax inevitable ?

 Western governments are under severe financial pressure with budget deficits and the costs of borrowing spiralling.
 There are growing calls, from the political left for wealth taxes to be imposed on billionaires.
 Wealth taxes fail because of capital flight.
-Adopting lessons learned from the OECD’s global minimum corporate tax inequality economist, Gabriel Zucman has set out a blueprint for a global wealth tax of 2%, that will put an end to capital flight.
+With this in mind and adopting lessons learned from the OECD’s global minimum corporate tax inequality economist, Gabriel Zucman has set out a blueprint for a global wealth tax of 2%, that will put an end to capital flight.